Architecture of The Nuclides

 The outermost circle with a red ring (+92 charge shield) is the last natural isotope, the 146 cell cluster of radioactive *Uranium-238 (U238, 92ab+54a), with a diameter of 11.6946 fm. *U238 has 46 deuterons and 27 neutrons that spin up, and 46 deuterons and 27 neutrons that spin down, making a net spin and magnetic field of zero.
-It is hard to imagine that these 146 cell volumes, shown approximately to scale in the drawing, can fit within the volume defined by a sphere with the 11.6946 fm diameter of *U238, but they do, and with a relatively long half life of 4.4 billion years.
+It is hard to imagine that these 146 cell volumes, shown approximately to scale in the drawing, can fit within the volume defined by a sphere with the 11.6946 fm diameter of *U238 plus its hills, but they do, and with a relatively long half life of 4.4 billion years.
 The packing density of the *U238 nuclide calculates to 70.51%.

 While It is beyond the scope of this work to discuss nuclear structure in detail, one interesting question is how the 92 deuterons and 54 neutrons are distributed within the *U238 nuclide structure.
 Four possibilities are considered: